- We urge Democrats and Republicans to come together and negotiate in good faith to pass a FY ‘19 budget on time that is balanced.

 - Long term budget projections are needed to help stabilize the State’s yearly budget process.
 The State should implement, at a minimum, a three year revenue and expense projection by program.
 Long term planning and projections can aid in the certainty businesses are looking for.

 - Continue to explore options that address the back-log of unpaid bills.
 Continue the practice of department transparency and up-front reporting.

 - Agencies need to take a very tough look into possible cuts.
 Each agency should be able to commit to a percent decrease based on reduction of ineffective, high cost, and low quality programs.

 - Reform should start first with areas that have exact monetary impact, such as Procurement, Workers’ Comp, and Mandates.

-- The State of Illinois has gone far too long (2001) without a true balanced budget.
-Decreased Credit Rating, a Bill Backlog of $12 to $13 billion, and a population loss of 37,000 individuals indicates a need to change the way the State of Illinois functions.
+- Continual population loss of individuals indicates a need to change the way the State of Illinois functions.

 - Modern and efficient transportation resources are crucial, not only to reviving the Illinois’ economy, but also to maintaining and enhancing the economic vitality of the state.
 Illinois has grossly underfunded our basic transportation needs to the point where our backlog of investment needs has been at crisis levels.
 The Governor and General Assembly must take immediate action to develop and implement a capital spending plan so that our State’s transportation infrastructure needs and economic activity do not continue to languish.